gautamigolani/gautamig.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Intern @ SonyAI | NUS Alumna
+subtitle: Intern @ SonyAI | NUS Alumna//
+Vision: Enable robots to interact with the environment just like humans do!

 profile:
   align: right